 d. all but 1 of the credits for Advanced Clinic (LAWS 611), and

 e. all but 1 of the credits for an externship.

 The rules of the various state bar examiners vary in respect to the number of fieldwork credits an applicant may present.
-Each student is responsible for making certain that his or her curriculum conforms to the requirements of the state or states to which the student may apply.
+Each student is responsible for making certain that their curriculum conforms to the requirements of the state or states to which the student may apply.